BlueJayXRStudio/InfiniteTree/README.md

 ![δ_system evolution](docs/SequenceComposite.png)

 Here, we have a state diagram of the Sequence Composite in action.
 Coordination between TSM and the Sequence composite yields this exact mechanism.
-One thing to note is that the sequence is the bottom most task in the stack, meaning there is no other caller than the main procedural program.
-Thus, we do not need to propagate any status message to a caller, which does not exist, and therefore TSM will continue its iterations with a RUNNING status.
+Important note here is that the sequence is the bottom most task in the stack, meaning there is no other caller than the main procedural program.
+Thus, we do not need to propagate any status message to a caller, which does not exist in this specific instance, and therefore TSM will continue its iterations with a RUNNING status.

 ![δ_system evolution](docs/SequenceCompositeNonRoot.png)